 Viollet-le-Duc’s changes, far from being literal and faithful reconstructions, added his own substantive signature.
-He created a new, enlarged Gothic-style spire, extending its reach to new heights and adding groups of bronze statues at its base, which aged to an ethereal patina.
+His new, enlarged Gothic-style spire, extended its reach to new heights and he added groups of bronze statues at its base, which aged to an ethereal patina.
 Viollet-le-Duc himself posed for the center top saint (below).

 Another major innovation was Viollet-le-Duc’s addition of decorative chimères (gargoyles with no rain spouts) perched along the exterior upper balustrade.
 The grotesque and impish gremlins, dreamed up and sketched by Viollet-le-Duc, captured the nightmarish side of the Gothic imaginary.
 In effect, Viollet-le-Duc had reinvented the Gothic.